vishakhadhonde9/Docker-/Session-8] Docker Compose.md

 # Commands of Docker Compose -

 ## 1. docker-compose up -
-- To bilds, creates, starts, and attaches to containers for a service defined in the docker-compose.yml file.
+- To builds, creates, starts, and attaches to containers for a service defined in the docker-compose.yml file.

       docker-compose up
       docker-compose up -d